Early signs of speechless interaction

 Elsewhere, machines are learning to see.
 Advances in AI are using computer vision and deep learning to recognise and generate Indian Sign Language in real time.
 Models like YOLOv10-ST capture fine movements with over 97% accuracy, while datasets like iSign enable systems to move from isolated signs to full sentences.
 Sensor-based tools such as smart gloves are also being developed, pushing towards real-time sign-to-text and text-to-sign systems.

 Policy is catching up, though slowly.
 The Indian Sign Language Research and Training Centre (ISLRTC), set up in 2015, aims to address gaps in resources, training and the severe shortage of interpreters.
-The National Education Policy 2020 further pushes for standardising ISL and integrating it into classrooms, with NCERT and ISLRTC developing sign-based content through platforms like DIKSHA.
+The National Education Policy 2020 further pushes for standardising ISL and integrating it into classrooms, with NCERT and ISLRTC developing sign-based content through platforms like DIKSHA and PM e-Vidya.

 And yet, here at the bus stop, the difference between promise and reality remains.
 The tech is advancing, the systems are learning but inclusion is not just about innovation, it is about reach.
 Until these tools move beyond labs and into everyday life, for those still waiting to be understood, the silence continues.